scanback/docs/articles-posts/economic-sentiment-zaf.md

 </p>

 ---
-How does **South Africa** compare to other countries?
+How does South Africa compare to other nations?
 Below is a graph where the same method was applied to 16 select countries.

 - Affluent countries (with Switzerland as the highest scoring country)
 - Emerging countries (with Myanmar as the lowest scoring country)